Dixie Mission

 The United States Army Observation Group (美軍觀察組 (Měijūn Guānchá Zǔ)), commonly known as the Dixie Mission (迪克西使團 (Díkèxī Shǐtuán)), was the first US effort to gather intelligence and establish relations with the Chinese Communist Party and the People's Liberation Army, then headquartered in the mountainous city of Yan'an, Shaanxi.
 The mission was launched on 22 July 1944, during World War II, and lasted until 11 March 1947.
 The goals of the mission were to investigate the Communists politically and militarily and to determine if the US would benefit from establishing liaison.
-Communist local governments had cooperated in rescuing American pilots downed in North China after bombing Japan, and the invasion of Japan might still have been launched from China, which would have involved landing American troops in China.

 John S. Service, of the US Department of State, was responsible for political analysis, and Colonel David D. Barrett, of the US Army, performed the military analysis.
 Initially, they reported that the Chinese Communists might be a useful wartime and postwar ally and that the atmosphere in Yan'an was more energetic and less corrupt than in Nationalist-held areas.
 After the war, the Dixie Mission's reports and Service and Barrett were condemned by pro-Kuomintang factions in the American government.
-After the war, in the debate over the "loss of China", many put the blame on wartime China Hands.
+In the subsequent debate over the "loss of China", many put the blame on wartime China Hands.
 Service was fired from the State Department, and Barrett was denied a promotion to brigadier general.